jpvilhena/Save-Tab-Group/README.md

 ## Install

-This is not compiled, in order to open it as an extension you must enable developer mode on chrome and "Load unpack", selecting the build folder
+This is not compiled...
+I am still working on making it more use friendly.
+Though using Chrome Extension Developer Tools in VSCode, you may compile it yourself.

 ## Contribution